nikitavoloboev/data/docs/programming/version-control/git.md

 [Advanced Git: Graphs, Hashes, and Compression](https://www.youtube.com/watch?v=ig5E8CcdM9g) and [Inside the Hidden Git Folder](https://www.youtube.com/watch?v=bSA91XTzeuA) are great talks.

+I also am trying to [run Git in browsers nicely](https://github.com/nikitavoloboev/git).

 ## Notes

 - Commit as often as you can.
 Ideally after each micro-iteration, when something new is working.